ahe360/Explicit-Heap-Allocator/README.md

 # Main Files:

-mm.{c,h}
+- mm.{c,h}
 	Solution malloc/free package. mm.c is the primary file that implements memory allocation logic

-mdriver.c
+- mdriver.c
 	Testing file for mm.c

-Makefile
+- Makefile
 	Builds the driver

 # Support files for the driver

-config.h	Configures the malloc lab driver fsecs.{c,h}	Wrapper function for the different timer packages clock.{c,h}	Routines for accessing the Pentium and Alpha cycle counters fcyc.{c,h}	Timer functions based on cycle counters ftimer.{c,h}	Timer functions based on interval timers and gettimeofday() memlib.{c,h}	Models the heap and sbrk function
+- config.h:	Configures the malloc lab driver
+- fsecs.{c,h}:	Wrapper function for the different timer packages
+- clock.{c,h}:	Routines for accessing the Pentium and Alpha cycle counters
+- fcyc.{c,h}:	Timer functions based on cycle counters
+- ftimer.{c,h}:	Timer functions based on interval timers and gettimeofday()
+- memlib.{c,h}:	Models the heap and sbrk function

 # Testing
 To build the driver, type "make" to the shell.